Alex Preston, Olliers Solicitors.

 John Black, John Black Solicitors.

-He is regularly instructed by both the defence and prosecution in a wide range of serious and complex criminal offences including rape, historical sexual abuse, murder, fraud and major drug conspiracies.
+Simon’s experience consists of serious and complex criminal offences including rape, historical sexual abuse, murder, fraud and major drug conspiracies.
+He is instructed as a led junior in cases of murder and complex Encrochat Operations.

-Simon is meticulous and thorough in his preparation of cases, but also very approachable and puts both professional and lay clients at ease.
 He is a highly effective jury advocate with an excellent track record of results from either side of the court.
-He has dealt with a number of very sensitive cases, often with young and vulnerable witnesses or defendants with mental health issues or other specialist needs.
+His ability to navigate highly sensitive cases, often with young and vulnerable witnesses or defendants with mental health issues or other specialist needs is a distinguishing ability, sought by those that instruct him.

 Simon is registered under the Direct Access Scheme and can take instructions directly from members of the public.